Politics of India: Lok Sabha

 The Lok Sabha, constitutionally the House of the People, is the lower house of India's bicameral Parliament.
 Members of the Lok Sabha are elected by an adult universal suffrage and a first-past-the-post system to represent their respective constituencies, and they hold their seats for five years or until the body is dissolved by the President on the advice of the council of ministers.
 The house meets in the Lok Sabha Chambers of the Parliament House, New Delhi.

-The maximum membership of the House allotted by the Constitution of India is 552 (Initially, in 1950, it was 500.)
-Currently, the house has 543 seats which are filed by the election of up to 543 elected members.
+The maximum membership of the House allotted by the Constitution of India is 552 (initially 500 in 1950) Currently, the house has 543 seats which are filed by the election of up to 543 elected members.
 The new parliament has a seating capacity of 888 for Lok Sabha.
 A total of 131 seats (24.03%) are reserved for representatives of Scheduled Castes (84) and Scheduled Tribes (47).
 The quorum for the House is 10% of the total membership.

 The Lok Sabha, unless sooner dissolved, continues to operate for five years from the date appointed for its first meeting.
 However, while a proclamation of emergency is in operation, this period may be extended by Parliament by law or decree.

 Members of Lok Sabha (House of the People) or the lower house of India's Parliament are elected by being voted upon by all adult citizens of India, who crossed 18 years from a set of candidates who stand in their respective constituencies.
 Every adult citizen of India can vote only in their constituency.

 Office of the Prime Minister

 The Prime Minister of India is the head of government of the Republic of India.
 Executive authority is vested in the prime minister and his chosen Council of Ministers, despite the president of India being the nominal head of the executive.
 The prime minister has to be a member of one of the houses of bicameral Parliament of India, alongside heading the respective house.
 The prime minister and their cabinet are at all times responsible to the Lok Sabha.

 The prime minister is appointed by the president of India; however, the prime minister has to enjoy the confidence of the majority of Lok Sabha members, who are directly elected every five years, lest the prime minister shall resign.
-The prime minister can be a member of the Lok Sabha or of the Rajya Sabha, the upper house of the parliament.
+The prime minister can be a member of the Rajya Sabha or of the Lok Sabha, the upper house of the parliament.
 The prime minister controls the selection and dismissal of members of the Union Council of Ministers; and allocation of posts to members within the government.